Which is the best coffee?

 And, of course, the roasting of the beans has a significant effect on the final result.
 Bad roasting can make a wonderful coffee bean taste mediocre.

-As for the "best coffee", one way to determine that is to look at the prices being charged.
+As for the "best coffee", one way - but not the only way - to determine that is to look at the prices being charged.

-For instance, 100% Kona coffee from Hawaii is a lot more expensive that coffee from Brazil or Colombia.
+For instance, 100% Kona coffee from Hawaii is a lot more expensive than most coffee from Brazil or Colombia.
 And it certainly has an excellent reputation for quality.

 But whether Kona is the "best coffee" for you will depend on your own preferences.
 You may prefer the taste of coffee from Kenya, or Ethiopia, or from the Philippines.